 If you’re a first-time home buyer and thought you might never own or afford your dream home, this couldn’t be further from the truth!
 There are several conventional and government-backed loans for traditional home purchases, not to mention fixer-upper or rehab projects.

 Even if you previously owned or foreclosed on a home, you could still be eligible per U.S. Department of Housing and Urban Development (HUD) guidelines.
 These include loans with less-stringent requirements, such as lower credit scores and debt-to-income (DTI) ratios, and reduced down payments and closing costs.

 For government-backed loans, it’s important to work with an approved lender, such as Contour Mortgage.

-Let’s review various loans geared toward first-time home buyers for both home purchase and renovation projects.
+Let’s review various loans geared toward first-time buyers for both home purchase and renovation projects.

-While some requirements could be more lenient than others, you’ll still need to provide financial information,* such as:
+While some first-time home loan eligibility requirements could be more lenient than others, you still must provide qualifying information, such as: